Learning at UC

 The Student Engagement directorate also manages a range of widening participation programs, including the Aspire UC Program, the ACT-Indigenous Support Program, the Stronger Smarter Schools Project and the UC Aurora-Aspiration Initiative Program.
 The Dean of Students is the Director of the Student Engagement directorate and also provides advice to Deans and Directors or their nominees on student grievance matters.

-Additionally, in her role as Student Conduct Officer, the Dean of Students provides advice to "prescribed authorities" on student conduct matters.
+Additionally, in his role as Student Conduct Officer, the Dean of Students provides advice to "prescribed authorities" on student conduct matters.